 Communicating directly with custodians (employees in possession of potentially relevant ESI) is a good way to get an idea of matter scope.
-Interviews help you determine who is involved in the legal matter, where and how much data is involved, and whether there are any especially important documents, like a smoking gun, that could ultimately swing the litigation one way or the other.
+Interviews help you determine who is involved in the legal matter, where and how much data is involved, and whether there are any especially important documents that could ultimately swing the litigation one way or the other.
 You likely won't come away from custodian interviews with any hard numbers.
 But you should have a great starting point from which to proceed to a more detailed analysis.

-A major component of ECA, data analytics is the process of turning raw data (think thousands of documents) info useful information.
+A major component of ECA, data analytics turn raw data (think thousands of documents) into useful information.
 It goes without saying that legal teams don't have the luxury to go through every single document in formulating their case strategy.
-Instead, they can utilize data analytics to generate reports which capture data volumes, custodian names, date ranges, email domains, key concepts, and other insights into large data sets.
-Analytics can serve a quantitative function (how much stuff is out there?) as well as a qualitative one (is there a smoking gun?).
+Instead, they can use data analytics to generate reports that capture data volumes, custodian names, date ranges, email domains, key concepts, and other insights into large data sets.
+Analytics answer quantitative questions (how much stuff is out there?) as well as qualitative ones (is there a smoking gun?).
 The data analysis and reports can be used by counsel to make informed decisions regarding the best course of action.

 Another way you can analyze large data sets is through data sampling.
-The whole concept of data sampling is pretty straight forward.
-It assumes that by examining a representative subset of documents, you are able to draw accurate conclusions about the entire data population.
+Data sampling assumes that by examining a representative subset of documents, you are able to draw accurate conclusions about the entire data population.
 In the context of e-discovery, that translates to examining a small set of documents for relevancy in order to determine how many relevant documents might exist across the entire data corpus.
-Data sampling is loaded with minutiae when you start getting into sample sizes, confidence rates, and margins of error.
-And this isn't a math class.
-What's important to remember is that when done effectively, data sampling can be a very effective e-discovery tool, as noted by several industry experts and organizations, including EDRM.
+Accurate data sampling addresses concerns over sample sizes, confidence rates, and margins of error that we won't cover here. .
+What's important to remember is that when done effectively, data sampling can be a very effective e-discovery tool.

-Reports are a critical ECA component, because they help you make sense of everything.
-Through reports and dashboards, you can more easily digest key figures, trends, and other actionable information.
-For example, a report might reveal that e-discovery costs and burdens far outweigh the monetary value of the case, a fact that might have been missed looking at the data at a more granular level.
-Plus, reports are easy to share and export-friendly for turning over to a judge or opposing party.
-They also keep a historical record of activities in case something needs to be revisited long after the fact.
+Reports help you make sense of everything.
+They make it easier to digest key figures, trends, and other actionable information.
+For example, a report might reveal that e-discovery costs and burdens far outweigh the monetary value of the case, a fact that might be missed looking at the data at a more granular level.
+Plus, reports are easy to share and export-friendly--helpful when you need to turn them over to a judge or opposing party.
+They also provide a historical record of activities for after-the-fact review and analysis.